-For the first installment of our Meet the Team series, we are profiling Ashton Herriott, Director at CAI Capital Partners.
+For the first installment of our Meet the Team series, we are profiling Ashton Herriott, Principal at CAI Capital Partners.
 Ashton has been with the firm for the past seven years – we feel very lucky to have him on our team!
 Read on to learn more about Ashton, get behind the scene of his career in private equity and pick up some tips on upping your pandemic productivity levels.

 Why did you want to work in private equity?

 I worked for a few years in investment banking, during which time I had exposure to several businesses but only for brief periods of time.
 Particularly when you are in a more junior position, investment bankers are typically only involved with a business during a transaction which is really just a brief snapshot in their history.
 Once the transaction is complete, you move on to the next deal and never really get to see all the work that goes on after the transaction.
 Private equity firms develop a much more involved relationship with their partner firms, deepened over several years.
 You have the chance to meet remarkable entrepreneurs from a variety of backgrounds and potentially become a part of a powerful story.
 I appreciate the opportunity my role gives me to take a deeper dive into the firms I work with.
 In private equity, you form a close bond with partner management teams and truly come to understand what drives these firms.
 Seeing and helping a business evolve over time is a fascinating aspect of the view into a business that the private equity industry can afford you.